 - Personal, Social and Emotional Development – Making relationships; Self-confidence & Self- awareness; Managing feelings and behaviour

 - Communication and Language – Listening & attention; Understanding; Speaking

 - Physical Development – Moving & handling; Heath & self-care

 We also support children in four specific areas, through which the three prime areas are strengthened and applied.
 The specific areas are:

 - Literacy – Reading; Writing

 - Understanding the World- People & communities; the world; Technology

 - Expressive Arts and Design- Exploring & understanding media & materials; Being imaginative

-Throughout their journey through the foundation stage we aim to provide a broad and balanced curriculum which will enable each child to develop personally, socially, emotionally, spiritually, physically, creatively and intellectually to his/her full potential.
+Throughout their learning journey we aim to provide a broad and balanced curriculum which will enable each child to develop personally, socially, emotionally, spiritually, physically, creatively and intellectually to his/her full potential.
 Teaching and learning is based on the understanding that children have individual needs and interests and develop at different rates.